 - Nails that are too long on the front feet can curl under and damage and deform the foot, inhibit normal walking, or increase the risk of infection.

 - Long nails may also get caught on things increasing the risk of the nails being ripped or torn.

 - The nails on the back feet seldom curl under, but if they are too long they can make walking difficult.

-- A veterinarian should do the first corrective nail trimming if a hedgehog has nails imbedded in their feet or if the hedgehog has foot deformities.
+- A veterinarian should do the first corrective nail trimming if a hedgehog has nails embedded in their feet or if the hedgehog has foot deformities.

 - Playing with your hedgehog’s feet a lot during snuggle time and regular handling is a great way to get them used to people touching their feet.
-This is what we do with our horse and donkeys – we work with their feet before the trimmer comes so that they are comfortable at trimming time!
+This is what we would do with our horse and donkeys – we worked with their feet before the trimmer would come so that they are comfortable at trimming time!